 Every once in a while, someone passes around a joke about how many black pairs of shoes that American women have.
 It is meant as an exaggeration, but deep down I know that they are describing me.

 So how many pairs of black shoes do I actually own?
 I just counted; and if you count the flip flops, formal wear shoes, summer and winter shoes, and even a pair of black riding boots, I have 22 pairs.
 Oops!
 I almost forgot the black pair of Wellies in the garage.

 I just read that the average woman worldwide has 20 pairs of shoes, period.
 Are you kidding me?
 I had no idea.
-I guess the joke is on me, and now I’m feeling like such a wuss, having my own little pity party.
+I guess the joke is on me, and now I’m feeling a bit spoiled.